atlasbot/docs/docs/Variables/Basic/delete.md

 # delete

-Delete the original message that caused the... "thing".
+Delete the original message that invoked the tag.
 For custom commands, this deletes the invocation message, for level up messages it deletes the message that caused the level-up.

 ## Example